Robotic knee surgery vs. total knee replacement: which is better?

 Summary

-This study compares two types of knee replacement surgery for people with severe arthritis on the inner side of the knee.
-One group gets a standard total knee replacement, the other gets a robotic-assisted partial knee replacement.
-The goal is to see which approach leads to better knee function and is more cost-effective.
-About 159 adults aged 50-75 who are already scheduled for knee replacement will take part.
+This study compares two types of knee replacement surgery for people with advanced knee arthritis: a standard total knee replacement and a robotic-assisted partial knee replacement.
+The goal is to see which one leads to better knee function and is more cost-effective.
+About 159 adults aged 50 to 75 who are already scheduled for knee replacement will take part.

 Get updates